 Walk the Walk specialises in power walking challenges ranging from family 10k distances, to 100k and everything in-between.
 Almost half a million women, men and children have completed Walk the Walk challenges

-Each year, thousands of women and men dress in Walk the Walk’s brightly

-    decorated bras and follow routes around the streets of London, Edinburgh and

-    Iceland to take part in The MoonWalk.
+Each year, thousands of women and men dress in Walk the Walk’s brightly decorated bras and follow routes around the streets of London, Edinburgh and Iceland to take part in The MoonWalk.

-    It’s not just the MoonWalk, supporters can get involved and join the teams which

-    take on marathons and trails all over the world, including: New York, Peru,

-    Nijmegen, Dublin and Berlin.
-Walk the Walk also organise the incredible Arctic

-    Challenge – a 26.2 mile backcountry skiing marathon in the far north of Lapland.
+It’s not just the MoonWalk, supporters can get involved and join the teams which take on marathons and trails all over the world, including: New York, Nijmegen and the iconic Camino in Spain.
+Walk the Walk also organise the incredible Arctic Challenge – a 26.2 mile backcountry skiing marathon in the far north of Lapland.